Nickchapman3773/Uranium-Fever/README.md

 > [!important]
 > This mod is REQUIRED for Uranium Fever to function properly.

-- Download the [3.3.2a Tale of Two Wastelands Installer](https://mod.pub/ttw/133/files) and extract the contents of the archive anywhere outside of the default Windows folders.
+- Download the <a href="https://mod.pub/ttw/133/files" onclick="window.open('https://mod.pub/ttw/133/files', '_self');">3.3.2a Tale of Two Wastelands Installer</a> and extract the contents of the archive anywhere outside of the default Windows folders.
 - In the Uranium Fever Installation Location, navigate to the mods folder, then open [NoDelete] Tale of Two Wastelands.
 Right click on the filepath at the top and select Copy Address (C\Modding\Uranium Fever\mods\[NoDelete] Tale of Two Wastelands if you used the recommended file paths).
 - Navigate to the extracted Tale of Two Wastelands Installer folder, right click TTW Install.exe, and select Run as Administrator.
 - Verify that the file path for the Fallout 3 matches your normal Fallout 3 installation path.